reflectoring/reflectoring.github.io/content/blog/2023/2023-12-11-google-pub-sub-in-node-js.md

 {{% github "https://github.com/thombergs/code-examples/tree/master/nodejs/nodejs-pub-sub" %}}

-## What Is Google Cloud Pub/Sub
+## What Is Google Cloud Pub/Sub?
 Google Cloud Pub/Sub is a scalable message queuing service that ensures asynchronous and reliable messaging between various applications and services.
 It offers flexibility, supporting one-to-many, many-to-one, and many-to-many communication patterns.
 This service is designed to track changes in different applications and communicate these updates to diverse systems in real-time.

 ### How Google Cloud Pub/Sub Works
-Consider two servers, Sever A and Sever B, requiring communication.
-Traditionally, Sever A directly notifies Sever B of changes using the HTTP architectural pattern.
-However, this method has drawbacks: if Sever B is busy or slow, Sever A faces problems with communication.
+Consider two servers, server A and server B, requiring communication.
+Traditionally, server A directly notifies server B of changes using synchronous HTTP calls.
+However, this method has drawbacks: if server B is busy or slow, server A faces problems with communication.

 To tackle these issues, we can switch to asynchronous communication using a Pub/Sub pattern.
 Pub/Sub allows systems to work independently, solving issues like unavailability and queuing.
 It also introduces flexibility and scalability to our systems.

-Using Pub/Sub, Sever A (Publisher) publishes events related to changes, categorizing them as a topic, and Sever B (Subscriber) subscribes to these events.
-The publisher-subscription model, allows messages to be disseminated to all subscriptions associated with a specific topic.
+Using Pub/Sub, server A (publisher) publishes events related to changes, categorizing them as a topic, and server B (subscriber) subscribes to these events.
+The publisher-subscription model allows messages to be disseminated to all subscriptions associated with a specific topic.

-This approach provides flexibility to subscribers like Sever B, who can choose to pull messages at their convenience or have messages pushed to a specified endpoint.
+This approach provides flexibility to subscribers like server B, who can choose to pull messages at their convenience or have messages pushed to a specified endpoint.
 The push mechanism ensures proactive message delivery, creating a dynamic and adaptable communication framework for diverse application needs.

 For a deeper understanding of Pub/Sub, let's explore some of its key terminology and common use cases.

 ### Google Cloud Pub/Sub Terminology
 ![Google Pub/Sub flow](https://cloud.google.com/static/pubsub/images/pub_sub_flow.svg)
 - **`Message`**: This is the data exchanged between services.
 It can be stored as a text or byte string, offering flexibility in formatting.
 Messages usually indicate events, such as data modification or action completion.
 - **`Topic`**: This is like a message folder.
-We can add or read related messages from it.
+We can add messages to or read messages from it.
 We can have multiple topics, and each topic is for a different type of message.
 Messages are put into specific topics, and we choose which topic we want messages from.
 This helps specify the messages we get.
 We can make as many topics as we want.
 - **`Publisher`**: These are services that add new messages to a topic.
 Topics can have a single or multiple publishers
 - **`Subscribers`**: These are services designed to receive messages from one or more topics.
 Subscribers have the flexibility to subscribe to multiple topics, providing a versatile and comprehensive method for message reception.
 - **`Subscription`**: This is the act of subscribing to a topic.
 By subscribing to a topic, we express interest in receiving messages published on that specific topic.
 Each subscription is associated with a particular topic.
 Creating a subscription is a key step in the Google Pub/Sub messaging system to establish the link between a subscriber and the messages published on a topic.